• Skip to primary navigation

 Ingredients

-• 1 teaspoon dried thyme, or 1 tablespoon fresh thyme leaves
+- 1 teaspoon dried thyme, or 1 tablespoon chopped fresh thyme leaves

-• 1 (13.5-ounce) can whole peeled tomatoes, tomatoes roughly mashed with a potato masher to break up before using (a 398 millilitre can)
+- 1 (13.5-ounce) can whole peeled tomatoes, tomatoes roughly mashed with a potato masher to break up before using (a 398-millilitre can of tomatoes)

 Instructions

-• Stir in tomatoes and fish stock/broth.
-Bring to a boil, then reduce the heat (about medium-low heat) to a simmer.
+- Stir in tomatoes and fish stock/broth.
+Increase the heat to high and bring to a boil.
+Then reduce the heat (to about medium-low) to maintain a simmer.
 Cover with lid slightly ajar and cook for 10 minutes.

-• Gently place cod into the pot, cover again with lid slightly ajar and cook for 5 to 8 minutes or until cod is cooked through and flakes easily with a fork (insert the tines of a fork into the thickest part of the fish at an angle and twist gently; it should flake easily).
+- Gently place cod into the pot, cover again with lid slightly ajar and cook for 5 to 8 minutes or until cod is cooked through, opaque and flakes easily with a fork (insert the tines of a fork into the thickest part of the fish at an angle and twist gently; it should flake easily).
 Note: If you want a looser or thinner consistency, stir in a little water or more fish stock and heat through.

 Notes